jlenz27/languageProject/README.md

 ## Setup/Installation Requirements
 * _Download Repository_
 * _Run the index.html file with an Web browser of your choosing_
+* _Fill out form and it should return a language to study_

 ## Known Bugs